Updated: 11/16/2019 by Computer Hope

 Born: September 16, 1933, in Dortmund, Germany

 - British businesswoman and philanthropist best known for founding the software company F.I.
-Group (later Xansa, since acquired by Steria) in 1962.
+Group (later Xansa, eventually acquired by Steria) in 1962.

 - She was concerned with creating work opportunities for women with dependents, and employed only women until the Sex Discrimination Act 1975 made that illegal.